fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 - A *face* of a simplex is any of its subsets.
 Notice that every simplex is a face of itself, and it is the only face that has the same dimension as the simplex.
-Faces whose dimension is strictly smaller are referrred to as *proper faces*.
+Faces whose dimension is strictly smaller are referred to as *proper faces*.
 - The *boundary* of a simplex ``\sigma`` is the collection of all proper faces of ``\sigma``.
 For a triangle, this amounts to all three edges and